internet-identity-labs/nfid-docs/content/en/mobile-phone-number-credential.md

 **Returns**

 The `result` can come back as the following:
--   If `true`, whatever the phone number is, it has not yet been registered with your app on any other principal
+-   If `0`, whatever the phone number is, it has not yet been registered with your app on any other principal
--   If `false`, it has already been registered on another principal
+-   If `1`, it has already been registered on another principal
--   If `undefined`, the user declined to share the proof
+-   If `2`, the user declined to share the proof

 **Note**